flams/observable-store/README.md

 store.unwatchValue(handle); // for handles created by watchValue
 ```

-## Using an array's native mutative methods to alter the data
+## Using an array's native mutative methods

 The data store has a method for accessing the array's native mutative methods to mutate the data store.
 When the changes have been made, the data store does a dirty check to figure out the changes and publish events accordingly.
 This example would also work with other methods than `splice` like `pop`, `push`, `shift`, `unshift`, `sort`, `reverse`.